 In response to these findings, in 2016, CSU Parking Services issued a Request for Qualifications (RFQ) to the financial and parking markets.
 The RFQ sought to assess potential private sector interest in the project and identify qualified firms.
 Based on the positive response received, the University Board of Trustees voted to move forward with the project.
 A Request for Proposals is now being developed that will be issued to the three parking consortiums that were identified through the RFQ as the best fits for the Project.
 Listed below are the parking operators for each consortium:

-A Stakeholder Advisory Committee, representing students, faculty, staff and the Cleveland community, has been appointed by President Berkman to assist the university in reviewing terms and conditions for the RFP which is set to be issued in November following approval by the Board of Trustees.
+A Stakeholder Advisory Committee, representing students, faculty, staff and the Cleveland community, was appointed by President Berkman, and assisted the university in reviewing terms and conditions for the initial draft RFP which was released in December 2017.